Matthew Chapter 5

 Jesus and the Law

 1. “Don’t think that I came to relax4“relax” the Greek word here literally means “loosen thoroughly”, often with the connotation of overthrowing or destroying because “loosen” can also mean dissolve.
 It comes from “thoroughly loosening” the straps of a pack animal at the end of a night or journey.
 Thus, it also has the connotation of ending something.
 The translation “relax” was chosen here because it best fits the context.
 Jesus spend the rest of the chapter “tightening” the moral standard of God’s (moral) law. the law or the prophets.
-I didn’t come to relax; but to fulfill.5“fulfill” could also be translated “complete”.
+I didn’t come to relax, but to fulfill.5“fulfill” could also be translated “complete”.
 The following verses do not touch on the Mosaic Law, but rather moral behavior.
 Jesus “completed” God’s moral law in this passage because He extended guilt to our hearts, not just our actions.
-Jesus didn’t relax God’s moral standard as revealed by the law and the prophets here; He completed it.
+Jesus didn’t relax God’s moral standard as revealed by the law and the prophets here; He completed our understanding of it.

-2. “For amen I tell you; until heaven and earth pass away, one iota6“iota” is the smallest letter of the Greek alphabet, and the term can be applied to the smallest letter of the Hebrew alphabet (yod) as well. or one diacritic mark7“diacritic marks” are little lines or dots that change the meaning or sound of a word.
+2. “For amen I tell you: until heaven and earth pass away, one iota6“iota” is the smallest letter of the Greek alphabet, and the term can be applied to the smallest letter of the Hebrew alphabet (yod) as well. or one diacritic mark7“diacritic marks” are little lines or dots that change the meaning or sound of a word.
 For example, in the word “fiancé”, the little line above the “e” indicates a change of pronunciation.
 English rarely uses them, but Greek does.
 Hebrew sometimes does, but they weren’t introduced into Hebrew until the mid first millennium.
 However, this more likely refers to the slight extensions on certain Hebrew letters that distinguish them from other letters. definitely won’t pass away from the law until it all happens.

 3. “Therefore, if someone relaxes8“relaxes” literally “loosens”; see note on verse 17. the least one of these commandments – and teaches others the same – he will be called least in the kingdom of the heavens.
-But, whoever keeps and teaches it; he will be called great in the kingdom of the heavens.
+But whoever keeps and teaches it, he will be called great in the kingdom of the heavens.

-4. “For I tell you; unless your righteousness abounds greater than the scribes9“scribes” In the New Testament, this Greek word is typically applied to those learned in the Mosaic Law. and Pharisees, you definitely won’t enter into the kingdom of the heavens.
+4. “For I tell you, unless your righteousness abounds greater than the scribes9“scribes” In the New Testament, this Greek word is typically applied to those learned in the Mosaic Law. and Pharisees, you definitely won’t enter into the kingdom of the heavens.

 5. “You heard that the ancients were told: “you shall not murder“,10quotation/allusion to Exodus 20:13 and whoever commits murder will be liable to judgement.

-6. “But I tell you; every man being angry with his brother[without cause]11“without cause” This phrase is present in the majority of manuscripts, including some early and important ones, but isn’t present in several earlier manuscripts.
+6. “But I tell you, every man being angry with his brother[without cause]11“without cause” This phrase is present in the majority of manuscripts, including some early and important ones, but isn’t present in several earlier manuscripts.
 Some of the earliest church fathers such as Irenaeus of Lyon (died 202 AD), Cyprian (died 258 AD), and Origen (died 253 AD) quoted it, and it’s present in the Diatessaron of Tatian (late 100s), Apostolic Constitutions (late 300s), and some early Syrian and Coptic translations as well.
 However, several church fathers from slightly later explicitly argued against including it, saying it was a spurious addition to soften Jesus’s words.
 Modern scholarly consensus is that it isn’t original, but most scholars will admit that it “is widespread from the second century onwards” (Metzger). will be liable to judgement.
 And whoever might say to his brother “You airhead”12“airhead” the word used here is transliterated, apparently from Aramaic.
 It literally means “empty-headed”, or a fellow who is stupid or without sense. will be liable to the Sanhedrin.13The Sanhedrin was the highest Jewish court of the day.
 And whoever might say “You fool” will be liable to the fire of the Valley of Hinnom.14Most translations render this “hell” but any lexicon will tell you it’s a proper noun referring to a specific valley – the Valley of Hinnom – just outside Jerusalem.
 Symbolically, it’s where the Jews believed the wicked were punished in the afterlife.
 But this might refer to Israel’s history instead.
 Two kings of Israel sacrificed babies as burnt offerings to the pagan gods Baal and Moloch in the Valley of Hinnom.
 (2 Chronicles 28:1-3, 2 Chronicles 33:6, Jeremiah 7:30-31) As a result, God sentenced them to judgement through the prophet Jeremiah.
 (Jeremiah 19:1-11) Their sentence was carried out about 20 years later when Nebuchadnezzar sacked Jerusalem.
 He burned almost everything and enslaved all Judah.
 (2 kings 25:1-12) It was the worst sentence/judgement Israel had yet seen.
 This happened again a few decades after Jesus’ death when Rome destroyed Jerusalem in 70 AD.

 7. “Therefore, if you offer your gift on the altar and there remember that your brother has something against you,